AditiGAmin/verilog-traffic-light/README.md

-# verilog_traffic_light
+# Traffic Light Controller System Using Verilog HDL
-A traffic light controller for a four-way intersection using Verilog HDL.
+This project deals with a traffic light controller for a four-way intersection using Verilog HDL.
 The system includes timed transitions, pedestrian crossing signals, and a sensor-based traffic management system to handle varying traffic densities.

 ## Overview
 Urban traffic congestion is a growing challenge in modern cities, demanding smarter and more adaptive traffic management solutions.
 This project presents a Verilog HDL-based traffic light controller, built using a finite state machine (FSM) for a four-way intersection.